5 Tips for Post-Event Survey

-A post-event survey is an important tool for measuring your digital event’s impact.
+A post-event survey is important for measuring your digital event’s impact.
 Kind of like the saying- if you didn’t take a picture, it didn’t happen.
 The same for post-event surveys and metrics.

-Here are a couple of guidelines to get you started on the right track.
+Here are some guidelines to get you started on the right track.

 Tip #1: Keep your post-event survey short and to the point – The ideal number of questions is between 5 to 10.
 The size of your event, the audience, the technology platform you used, and what areas you want feedback in the most will decide your questions.